uptonking/note4yaoo/lib-db-app-community-local-first-offlineable.md

   - Other replications that only support many-clients-to-one-server are way faster.
 Both, on the initial load and on ongoing changes.
 This was the main reason why I build GraphQL replication for RxDB.
 - while I've not done benchmark studies with CouchDB I have monitored the logs to watch those syncs and we're not talking painfully "slow" in real world use.
 It is reliable though.

 - I've used CouchDB and PouchDB on a previous project, and it was a blast.
 The built-in features like replication and HTTP API are great.
-My only regret is the limited support (at the time) for full text search and complex queries.
+My only regret is the **limited support (at the time) for full text search and complex queries**.
   - Yeah although the docs claim to support things like regex-based searches, it's so horrendously slow it shouldn't even be listed as a feature.

 - 🤔 What is the advantages of using one of these client side databases vs using indexeddb directly?